pycontribs/python-vagrant/README.md

 ## Requirements

-- A working installation of Vagrant (e.g. Vagrant 1.0.5)
+- Vagrant 1.1 or greater (Currently tested with 1.1.5).
-- Vagrant requires VirtualBox (e.g. VirtualBox 4.2.4)
+- Vagrant requires VirtualBox (e.g. VirtualBox 4.2.10) or another provider.
-- Python 2.7 (since that is the only version it has been tested with.)
+- Python 2.7 (the only version this package has been tested with.)
 - The Sahara gem for Vagrant is optional.
 It will allow you to use `SandboxVagrant`.